dmitrymalk/popular-movies-app/README.md

 <img width="40%" src="https://cloud.githubusercontent.com/assets/2931932/14224946/c909d104-f8b8-11e5-8cd9-5933565a610d.png" />
 <img width="80%" src="https://cloud.githubusercontent.com/assets/2931932/14224945/c9090666-f8b8-11e5-8b83-a4f6cb3809f3.png" />

+### Getting Started

+App uses The Movie Database API.
+You have to enter your API key in order to run the app.
+You can create your own one very easy! https://www.themoviedb.org/account/signup?language=en-EN.
+When you get it, just set it here:  "popular-movies-app/gradle.properties"

 ### Project review
 "In my perspective, you have done a perfect job implementing popular movie stage 1 and the format of your codes is extremely standard and your codes are easy to be understood.
 Great job for your popular movie stage 1!
 Hope to see your stage 2 codes soon! :)" - Udacity Code Reviewer.